 - How do I get reassurance about the look and feel of the clinic, prior to arranging admission?

-- When do you expect me to start taking part in the therapy process?
+- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?

 But making headway in your recovery, at the expense of other health factors, won't help anyone.

-Step 3 - Rehab On A Budget
+Step 3 - Set A Budget